Users are welcome to contribute new packages to Bioconductor. Packages

 Packages must satisfy the following checklist:

-R CMD check on all supported platforms (Windows,
+R CMD BiocCheck (see the BiocCheck package) on all supported platforms (Windows,

 Macintosh, Linux) with no errors or warnings, using a recent R-devel.